ts-task/task/README.md

 # Task
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors)

-A starter project that makes creating a TypeScript library extremely easy.
+A promise replacement (made with TypeScript) that is more suitable for functional programming

 ### Usage